 After the photo was lost, the data are not always lost, just not visible or readable because the entry index of the system makes a unique mark on those data, hinting this area can be written over by other new data.
 So keep in mind: do not put more photos or other data in the same place where your lost picture was stored, since once you put other new files in it, this free space will be overwritten by others, which makes it difficult to recover lost photos.

 1. After connecting the camera to the computer, you start transferring your picture.
-Accidentally you touch the data wire, causing the USB disconnected.
+Accidentally, you touch the data wire, causing the USB to disconnected.
 Not all the photos are successfully transferred, and some are lost.

-2. The sudden power-off of the camera or computer could lead the photo lost too.
+2. The sudden power-off of the camera or computer could lead to the photo loss too.
 Once that happens, the transferring process would be interrupted forcibly, and some of your photos might be lost.